-Worldwide Healthcare Trust PLC (the 'Company') is a public limited company whose shares are premium listed on the London Stock Exchange ('LSE') and is registered with HMRC as an investment trust.
+The Biotech Growth Trust PLC (the 'Company') is a public limited company whose shares are premium listed on the London Stock Exchange ('LSE') and is registered with HMRC as an investment trust.

-The Company invests in the global healthcare sector with the objective of achieving a high level of capital growth.
-In order to achieve its investment objective, the Company invests worldwide in a diversified portfolio of shares in pharmaceutical and biotechnology companies and related securities in the healthcare sector.
-It uses gearing, and derivative transactions to enhance returns and mitigate risk; Performance is measured against the MSCI World Healthcare Index (net total return, sterling adjusted) (the 'Benchmark').
+The Company seeks capital appreciation through investment in the worldwide biotechnology industry.
+In order to achieve its investment objective, the Company invests in a diversified portfolio of shares and related securities in biotechnology companies on a worldwide basis.
+Performance is measured against the NASDAQ Biotechnology Index (sterling adjusted) (the 'Benchmark').

-The Company does not have a fixed life although shareholders consider and vote on the continuation of the Company every five years (the next such vote will be held in 2019).
+The Company does not have a fixed life although shareholders consider and vote on the continuation of the Company every five years (the next such vote will be held in 2020).
 The intended retail investors are those with a long-term (at least five years) investment horizon, the ability to bear capital losses and at least basic market knowledge and experience.

-The Company can increase its exposure to investments via the use of an overdraft facility and derivatives; this could potentially magnify any gains or losses made by the Company.
+The Company can borrow to purchase investments; this could potentially magnify any gains or losses made by the Company.